vipin-pr/OCN-Automation-Exium/README.md

 # [DEPRECATED] OCN-Status-Automation
 NB: No longer maintained

 This repository provides an automation solution developed for network testing and monitoring of Exium’s xEdges using Linux-based CLI tools.
-The scripts automate connecting to each OCN (On-premises Cloud Network), running connectivity checks, and sending detailed results to a designated Slack channel.
+The scripts automate connecting to each OCN (On-premises Cyber Node), running connectivity checks, and sending detailed results to a designated Slack channel.

 Key Features
 Connectivity Testing: Automatically connects to each xEdge to verify connectivity.